4-Ingredient Double Stuffed Butternut Squash

 What to Serve with Roasted Stuffed Butternut Squash

 Bonus: It’s also easy to customize with herbs, spices, or added veggies.
-And if you love butternut squash, try our Thai Red Curry with Chickpeas and Butternut Squash—another cozy favorite!
+And if you love butternut squash, try our Thai Red Curry with Chickpeas and Butternut Squash, another favorite in my kitchen.

 Nutrition Info